Horsetooth Mountain: Mountain

 The mountain is easily distinguishable by the large pegmatite rock formation on its summit known as Horsetooth Rock.
 The formation is a prominent landmark of the nearby city of Fort Collins and often used as a symbol of that city, appearing in the official city seal.
 The name comes from its distinctive appearance.

-The site was previously private property owned by the Soderburg family.
+The site was previously private property owned by the Soderberg family.
 In 1982, it was purchased by the county as an "open space" tax acquisition.
 It is now a popular destination for hikers as well as mountain bikers, with trails leading to the summit.
 The summit offers hikers a clear view to the southwest of Longs Peak and Mount Meeker, two rugged mountains in Rocky Mountain National Park.

 A daily entrance permit costs $10 per vehicle.

 Wildlife

 Horsetooth Mountain Park not only hosts some spectacular scenery, it is home to a variety of large mammals such as mule deer, American black bears, mountain lions and coyotes.